ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Med UAL L dz or Salt.—ln many ca­
+ses of a disordered stomach,a
 of salt is a certain cure.
 In the violent
 internal agony, termed cholic, add a tea­
 spoonful of salt lo a pint of cold water,